g-merrill/making-a-flask-react-app-from-scratch/README.md

 ```
 * Use [Postman](https://youtu.be/MdyJn4EKfc4) to verify that the POST route is working :
 10)  Open Postman
-11)  Change method to POST and navigate to http://localhost:5000/api/add_item
+11)  Change method to POST and type http://localhost:5000/api/add_item as the request URL
 12)  Click the Body tab
 13)  Make sure the dropdown on the right is set to JSON
 14)  Select 'raw' as the input type